Netgear WN2500RP WiFi Extender Review

 Two Year Warranty

-Cons, Problems, Concerns, Drawbacks, and Limitations of the Netgear WN2500RP WiFi Extender
+Netgear WN2500RP WiFi Extender Review: Cons, Problems, Concerns, Drawbacks, and Limitations

 Small Footprint

 This N600 is easy to knock over, as it stands, on its thin side, oriented vertically as pictured above.
-So, we recommend stowing this device inside a protective cabinet or well out of the way of foot and hand traffic, such as behind an entertainment center or couch.
-However, the unit does include some snap-on feet to limit this limitation.
+So, we recommend stowing this device inside a cabinet, well away from foot traffic.
+E.g. Put it behind an entertainment center or couch.
+However, the unit does include some snap-on feet to limit this falling hazard.

 Not a Router